 John Paul Jones’ Cruise and the Capture of the Drake – 7 March 1778

-Crossing the Irish Sea, Jones led his boats containing thirty-two men in an attack upon the Cumbrian port of Whitehaven after midnight on the 23rd.
-Having spiked the cannon of the small port’s ancient batteries his intention to set fire to the town and the hundred and fifty or so ships packed closely together and lying high and dry in the harbour was subverted by a lack of fuel.
-A group of men despatched to raid a public house in search of combustible material resorted to the more gratifying course of stopping for a drink, and by the time they returned it was nearing twilight.
-To compound their dereliction a deserter from the ragged band had by now roused the inhabitants.
-As a consequence Jones and his men were rapidly forced to retreat from the enraged townsfolk who managed to preserve most of their vessels by extinguishing the fire the Americans had started on one coal ship in the hope that it would engulf the remainder.
+Crossing the Irish Sea, Jones took to his boats with thirty-two men and led an attack upon the Cumbrian port of Whitehaven after midnight on 23 April.
+Having spiked the cannon of the small port’s ancient batteries, his intention to set fire to the town and the hundred and fifty or so ships packed high and dry in the harbour was subverted by a lack of fuel.
+A group of men despatched to raid a public house on the Old Quay in search of combustible material resorted to the more gratifying course of stopping for a drink, and by the time they returned it was nearing twilight.
+To compound their dereliction, a deserter from the ragged band by the name of David Freeman had raised the alarm in Marlborough Street at 3 a.m.
+Consequently, Jones and his men were rapidly forced to retreat from the enraged townsfolk before 4 a.m. and head for their ship, which had lain about two miles offshore.
+Although two surviving guns from a battery were fired at the boats, they were unable to score a hit, but the townsfolk at least managed to preserve their shipping by extinguishing the fire that the Americans had started on one coal ship, the Thompson, before it could reach the rigging and engulf the remainder of their fleet.

 As crowds of onlookers gathered to watch from the shore, the American privateer led the Drake out of the harbour and into North Channel under a strengthening easterly wind.
-At about 6 p.m. the two ships were within hail of each other, and when Dobbs shouted across seeking confirmation of the stranger’s identity Jones replied dramatically ‘The American Continental ship Ranger!
-It is time to begin!
+At about 6 p.m. the two ships were within hail of each other, and when Dobbs shouted across to seek confirmation of the stranger’s identity Jones replied dramatically ‘The American Continental ship Ranger!
+It is time to begin!’
 The volunteer lieutenant responded to the effect that as the Americans were waiting for the Drake she would soon be on the rebel’s larboard quarter.
 Being an ex-merchantman that was armed with her original guns, the British sloop carried a third less firepower than her opponent, and she had not been built to withstand a prolonged engagement with a man-of-war.
 Her intention was to win the engagement by grappling the American and sending her boarders and volunteers across to overwhelm the rebels.

-The subsequent action could not have began more disastrously for Commander Burdon and his inexperienced crew as Jones immediately wore ship and took his command across the British sloop’s bows, gaining an immediate ascendancy by raking her with his eighteen superior six-pounder cannon.
-The third broadside stuck down Lieutenant Dobbs, and even though the action continued at a range of half-pistol shot the Drake’s sixteen usable four-pounder pop-guns caused such little impact to the Ranger that the shot did not even pierce her sides.
-To make matters even worse the useless cannons continually fell upon their muzzles, the gun-captains struggled to keep their matches alight, there was the scarcity of cartridges, and although the acting-gunner seemed to be doing his best the powder monkeys were bringing insufficient quantities of powder up from the magazine.
-Then when the American privateersmen opened up with their swivel guns the British small-arms men were only able to respond for some thirty minutes before their muskets ran out of cartridges.
+The subsequent engagement could not have begun more disastrously for Commander Burdon and his inexperienced crew as Jones immediately wore ship and took his command across the British sloop’s bows, gaining an immediate ascendancy by raking her with his eighteen superior six-pounder cannon.
+The third broadside stuck down Lieutenant Dobbs, and even though the action continued at a range of half-pistol shot the Drake’s sixteen usable four-pounder pop-guns caused so little impact to the Ranger that the shot did not even pierce her sides.
+To make matters even worse, the useless cannons continually fell upon their muzzles, the gun-captains struggled to keep their matches alight, there was the scarcity of cartridges, and although the acting-gunner seemed to be doing his best the powder monkeys were bringing insufficient quantities of powder up from the magazine.
+Then when the American privateersmen opened with their swivel guns the British small-arms men were only able to respond for some thirty minutes before their muskets ran out of cartridges.

 The one-sided action was almost an hour old when Captain Burdon was killed by a musket ball to the head and the command devolved upon the sailing master, John Walsh.
 Soon the British sloop was unable to manoeuvre as her helm would not answer, her rigging and sails were in tatters, and three other men had been mortally wounded.
 By now most of the gun crews and small arms men had gone below, being unable to use the cannon or muskets, and only a dozen people remained on deck.
 After an action lasting seventy-four minutes, during which the Drake had the topsail yard and spritsail yard shot away, the sloop’s position was deemed to be hopeless and Mr Walsh agreed that the British colours, which had already been shot away twice, should come down.

-Whilst the action had been underway Jones had kept his prisoners in irons below deck, but upon its completion he set some of them free and returned them to the shore via the fishing boats he had so recently captured.
+Whilst the action had been underway Jones had kept his prisoners in irons below deck, but upon its completion he set some of them free and returned them to the shore via the fishing boats that he had so recently captured.
 Two days later, as the two ships sailed north around Ireland, Mr Dobbs succumbed to his wound and died.
 His death brought the casualty figures to five men dead and twenty wounded on the British side for the loss of two Americans killed and six wounded.

 Jones took his prize back to Brest on 8 May where twenty Irishmen from the Drake’s crew switched their allegiance to him.
 His daring raid had certainly succeeded in bringing the war to the British Isles, but it had not altogether endeared him to Benjamin Franklin.
-The great man castigated Jones bitterly for the theft from Lady Selkirk and demanded that her property be restored.
+The great man bitterly castigated Jones for the theft from Lady Selkirk and demanded that her property be restored.
 Jones duly wrote a flowery and kindly letter of apology, although whether this was at Franklin’s behest remains unknown.
 Some seven years after the theft he at least made greater amends by purchasing a stolen teapot and plate which he returned to the Selkirk Estate.

 The court martial into the loss of the Drake eventually took place aboard the sloop Hyaena in Portsmouth Harbour on 17 November 1779 under the presidency of Captain Samuel Uvedale.
 The other members of the court were Captains Mark Robinson, John Brisbane, John Houlton, Sir Hyde Parker, William Dickson, George Montagu, Richard Rodney Bligh, John Bazely, Thomas Lloyd, Thomas Lenox Frederick and Walter Young.
-In the absence of his late captain John Walsh and the remaining officers and crew were acquitted of any want of conduct or bravery, the loss being blamed upon the sloop’s disability that had been caused by the damage she had incurred aloft.
+In the absence of his late captain, John Walsh and the remaining officers and crew were acquitted of any want of conduct or bravery, the loss being blamed upon the sloop s disability that had been caused by the damage she had incurred aloft.